HarveyBates/gbr_model_map/README.md

 As such, while you are working on the docker container, all files are stored locally (through docker volumes) and are therefore saved if the container crashes.

 The terminal will output a url that can be navigated to on the host computer.
-Something like: `127.0.0.1:8888/lab/<unique_key>`.
+Something like: `127.0.0.1:8888/lab/?token=<unique_token>`.
-Or you can navigate to `localhost:8888/lab` and enter the key provided to you.
+Or you can navigate to `localhost:8888/lab` and enter the token provided to you.

 Once in jupyter lab you can navigate to `src/spatial_temperature.ipynb` and run the program.